 World Kidney Day

-World Kidney Day is a holiday that’s observed annually on the second Thursday in March every year.
-Actually, this day isn’t so much a holiday as it is a global health awareness campaign.
-A campaign that focuses its efforts on the importance of kidneys and the impact that diseases of the kidney have had on the health of people around the world.
+World Kidney Day is observed annually on the second Thursday in March.
+Actually, this day is not so much a holiday as it is a global health awareness campaign—a campaign that focuses its efforts on the importance of kidneys and the impact that kidney diseases have had on the health of people around the world.

-Since the main job of the human kidney is to clean the blood of toxins and transform the waste into urine, it’s extremely important for a person to keep their kidneys as healthy as possible for as long as possible.
+Since the main job of the human kidney is to clean the blood of toxins and transform the waste into urine, it is extremely important for a person to keep their kidneys as healthy as possible for as long as possible.

-This holiday was first created in 2006 with the cooperation of 66 different countries.
-Over the next year, the number of countries would increase, as it would again in 2008 when almost 90 different countries decided to observe this holiday.
+This day was first created in 2006 with the cooperation of 66 different countries.
+Over the next year, the number of countries increased, as it did again in 2008 when almost 90 different countries decided to observe this day.

-This day was founded by a joint initiative of the International Society of Nephrology (ISN) and the International Federation of Kidney Foundations (IFKF).
-It’s been observed all around the world since its creation and an increasing number of countries are now observing it.
+World Kidney Day was founded by a joint initiative of the International Society of Nephrology (ISN) and the International Federation of Kidney Foundations (IFKF).
+It has been observed all around the world since its creation, and an increasing number of countries are now observing it.

 Some Important Facts About Kidneys

-You didn’t think that we’d do a holiday on World Kidney Day without taking a few moments to talk about kidneys, did you?
-We knew when we first started work on this holiday that at some point we would have to list all of the facts that we know about kidneys, as well as look up the facts that we didn’t know.
+You didn’t think that we would discuss World Kidney Day without taking a few moments to talk about kidneys, did you?
+We knew when we first started work on this day that at some point we would have to list all of the facts that we know about kidneys, as well as look up the facts that we didn’t know.

 Below you’ll find the fruits of our labors, and a list that has some of the most exciting and relevant kidney information that you’re ever going to see.

-• Kidneys are about the size of a clenched fist and in the shape of a bean.
+• Kidneys are about the size of a clenched fist and are shaped like a bean.

-• When a person’s kidneys fail, then excess wastes build up in the human body.
+• When a person’s kidneys fail, excess wastes build up in the body.

 • Kidney disease may lead to a rise in blood pressure, ankle swelling, and shortness of breath.